 8. UNUSUAL CIRCUMSTANCES OF JUPITER’S GALILEAN SATELLITES

-The event will be seen everywhere beyond the terminator line, as the planet is located nearly at the opposite side of the sky to the Sun (Pic.
+The event will be seen everywhere beyond the terminator line, as the planet is located nearly on the opposite side of the sky to the Sun (Pic.
 45).

 Other spectacular events related to Galilean Satellites are their extreme elongations, which can reach 14-15′ (Pic.
 46).
 We have 3 events such as this across the current decade.